tariqamarneh/Twitterize-Jordanian-People/README.md

 If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer(s):
 * Tariq S. Aamarneh - tariqS.naser@gmail.com
 * Osama Al-zamel - zamelosama5@gmail.com
-* Mohammad Al-sharif - Mohamadjumaa718@gmail.com
+* Mohamad Jumaa Al-Sharif - Mohamadjumaa718@gmail.com